Gazprom Books Additional Yamal-Europe Gas Pipeline Capacity For Night Transit - GSA - UrduPoint

 Gazprom Books Additional Yamal-Europe Gas Pipeline Capacity For Night Transit - GSA

-The Russian energy giant on Wednesday booked 8.7% of the capacity offered, just over 320,000 cubic meters per hour out of 3.7 million cubic meters, for the March 31 gas day.
+Earlier in the day, the Russian energy giant booked 235,000 cubic meters per hour out of the available 3.7 million cubic meters per hour, slightly above 6%.

 The 2,000-kilometer (1,242 miles) Yamal-Europe gas pipeline is one of the main routes of Russian gas supply to Europe.
 It passes through the territory of four countries Russia, Belarus, Poland and Germany and has a capacity of up to 33 billion cubic meters of gas per year.